Blog Post

 Common Pitch Deck Mistakes

 Too many slides.
-Short, focused decks still set the benchmark — according to Guy Kawasaki, a pitch should hit its core story in about 10 slides.1 Recent DocSend data shows successful seed decks tend to run a bit longer, averaging closer to 19–20 pages, so the practical range is wider than the old "keep it to 10" rule.2 Either way, cut anything that does not directly answer an investor question.
-If a slide does not make the investor lean forward, delete it.
+Short, focused decks still set the benchmark, according to Guy Kawasaki, a pitch should hit its core story in about 10 slides.1 Recent DocSend data shows successful seed decks tend to run a bit longer, averaging closer to 19-20 pages, so the practical range is wider than the old "keep it to 10" rule.2 Either way, cut anything that doesn't directly answer an investor question.
+If a slide doesn't make the investor lean forward, delete it.

 Auto-Generate Your Pitch Deck